In today's digital-first world, aspiring web designers have unprecedented opportunities to build rewarding freelance careers.

 Consider doing freelance design jobs for charitable organizations near you or taking on projects for friends and family at discounted rates before setting up accounts on freelancing sites.
 These projects will build up your portfolio and showcase your experience.

 Set up social media profiles on Instagram and LinkedIn where you can share screenshots of your designs.
 These sites are powerful marketing tools for freelancers — they contribute to your personal brand.
 Make your brand profiles cohesive and recognizable by using the same logo, color scheme, and fonts.
-If you have the budget, try buying ads to push your portfolio and increase your reach.
+If you've the budget, try buying ads to push your portfolio and increase your reach.
 The more people who see you and your work, the higher your chances of landing new clients.

 Kickstart your freelancing career